 MyClinic cannot control the privacy practices and data protection policies of third parties that are not subject to this Policy.
 When you submit personal information to such a third party, please read and refer to the privacy protection policy of the third party.

 8. International Transfers of Your Personal Data

 As a global company, your personal data collected by MyClinic may be processed or accessed in the country/region where you use our products and services or in other countries/regions where MyClinic or its affiliates, subsidiaries, service providers or business partners have a presence.
 These jurisdictions may have different data protection laws.
 In such circumstances, MyClinic will take measures to ensure that data is processed as required by this Policy and applicable laws, which includes when transferring the data subject’s personal data from the EU to a country or region which have been acknowledged by the EU commission as having an adequate level of data protection, we may use a variety of legal mechanisms, such as signing standard contractual clauses approved by the EU Commission, obtaining the consent to the cross-border transfer of a data subject in the EU, or implementing security measures like anonymizing personal data before cross-border data transfer.
-You can click here to obtain a copy of the EU’s standard contractual clauses.

 9. Updates to This Policy

 10. How to Contact Us